broderickhyman/Melvor-Idle-Combat-Simulator-Reloaded/README.md

 ## Before you start
 - Create a backup of your save file before using this extension, in particular after a recent game or extension update.
-- After installing the extension, a refresh of the game may be required.
-- Do not activate multiple instances of the extension at once.

 ## Bug reports
 Raise an [issue](/../../issues) here on GitHub, or visit the #scripting-and-extensions channel on the [official Melvor Idle Discord](https://discord.gg/melvoridle).